What Does Your Mouth Have to Do with Your Thyroid?

 Have Your Amalgam Fillings Removed by a Biological Dentist

 Biological dentists are the dentistry equivalents of functional medicine physicians, and they place an emphasis on only using materials that are compatible with the patient’s body.
 Each person is different when it comes to what materials they can tolerate and how well they flush out toxins like mercury.
 A biological dentist will often test your blood to find out which materials are incompatible with you, most often with Clifford Materials Reactivity Testing (CMRT)

 If you have amalgam fillings or other dental work, make sure a biological dentist is correcting the problem for you.
 They are trained in the safe removal of previous dental work.
 A conventional dentist might be able to remove your fillings, but they could endanger you or themselves more by not taking the necessary precautions or disposing of the material properly.

 Filter Your Water

 You can reduce your chlorine exposure while brushing your teeth, drinking water, and showering, by filtering your water.
 Unfortunately, most water filtration systems do not remove fluoride from your water unless they use reverse osmosis.
 The reverse osmosis process does remove fluoride, but it also> removes essential minerals found in water that your body needs, including calcium and magnesium.
 Cooking with reverse osmosis water can actually deplete these minerals in your food as well.
 For this reason, I choose to use Aquasana filters that do not utilize reverse osmosis, and instead I focus on minimizing my exposure to fluoride from all other sources.
-(Aquasana offers a special discount on water filters for all of my readers, just use the code DRMYERS at checkout to save 30% on your order!)
+(Aquasana offers a special discount on water filters for all of my readers, just use the code DRMYERS at checkout to save up to 50% on your order!)

 Ditch the Fluoridated Toothpaste and Make Your Own